clivetong/Talks/dynamicpgo/README.md

     1 The ability to reJit code.

-    2 The ability to dynamically watch what the code is doing
+    2 The ability to dynamically watch what the code is doing (a reflective runtime)
         - ie no run code, not need to JIT it.
         - tiered compilation - fast compilation/slow code, slow compilation/fast code